dcloud/dotfiles/README.md

 # dotfiles

 All those configuration things.
-Currently this is just a barebones set of files that I want to make portable.
-Crazy symlinking/installing/scripting can come later.
+Clone this repo into `~/.dotfiles` and then use [rcm](http://thoughtbot.github.io/rcm/)'s `rcup` to symlink files into their appropriate locations.